 Call 1177 and they will match you with a health care provider.
 Ask for a doctor (läkare in Swedish).

 I need a pharmacy (Apotek)

 There are several Apotek (pharmacies) you can visit all over the city.
 You can either visit a physical store or order online.
 The signs are often green, usually with a cross sign.

 List of pharmacies

 Pharmacies open 24 hours in Stockholm

-I'm sick, where should I go?
-(Non-urgent matters)
+I'm feeling ill, where should I go? (non-urgent matters)

 1177 – Healthcare advice